 upon the former of those two circumstances than upon the latter.

-Take away from Adam Smith’s wealth of nations
+Take away from Adam Smith’s Wealth of Nations

 A country or a household will get rich is they can work smart.
 This does not mean applying your talents in an efficient way.
 And in my opinion not working for corporate America.
 It is developing your talents and skills in a way that people will demand it.
 Making sure that your economics value is connected to what will satisfy a need for others.

 This argument is slightly different from the Austrian economist’s ideas of what is of value.
-The Austrian economists like Misses and Hayek believe value was determined in a relative and personal way and only in the aggregate do we see a demand and supply curve.
+The Austrian economists like Mises and Hayek believe value was determined in a relative and personal way and only in the aggregate do we see a demand and supply curve.

 For Smith it was more about objective value, that is it was obvious certain trades or economic production was more valuable than others.

 Adam Smith believed actually manufacturing was more important than services.
-The Austrian school of economics believe that services were an extension of the production process and a nation could get rich on a service economy.
+The Austrian school of economics believe that services were an extension of the production process and a nation could get rich in a service economy.